openhab/openhabian/README.md

     hardware specific preparations for all *Raspberry Pi* models.

 ## openHAB versions 2 and 3
-openHABian was made to provide a seamless User eXperience with openHAB version 2.
+openHABian was made to provide a seamless User eXperience with openHAB.
-At the time of writing, the first openHAB 3 milestone was just released to the public and we have incorporated the necessary changes to run it on openHABian, too.
+Now that the first openHAB 3 milestones were released to the public, we have incorporated the necessary changes to run on and migrate from within openHABian.
-Please remain aware though that this is BETA code for the time being so it can mess up your system.
-Don't use this menu option to run a production setup of yours.
+Please remain aware though that this is fresh code and not much tested yet.
+It can mess up your system so take extra care if you want to migrate a production system.

 ## Hardware recommendation
 Let's put this first: our current recommendation is to get a RPi 4 with 2 or 4 GB,